Configuration

 Remember:

-• Update configuration files as your project evolves to maintain optimal development practices.
+files excluded from version control. - Update configuration files as your project evolves to maintain optimal development practices.